hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 should be

 [12:56:25](#1662468985165OdqFX:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>:
-But it's do not work í ½í¸Ÿ
+But it's do not work ğŸ˜Ÿ

 [12:56:31](#1662468991166bfQaE:gitter.im) <hiiamboris (NOT THIS ONE)>: works for me